 Wifi throughout the house and garden at Annies.

-Dependant on where you are accommodated there is a full sized pool table for friendly games of snooker or pool, a PS3 and PS4, Wii, games, a creek and a few dams with fish to catch and a BBQ area to relax in.
+Dependant on where you are accommodated there is a full sized pool table for friendly games of snooker or pool, a PS4, Wii, games, a creek and a few dams with fish to catch and a BBQ area to relax in.